sstelfox/stelfox.net/content/blog/2013-11-26-fail-fast-in-bash-scripts.md

 # A command outside of a conditional that will always return a exit code of 1
 test 1 -eq 0

-echo "This will never run, a command as failed" echo "Using unset variable ${TEST} will also cause this script to exit"
+echo "This will never run, as a command has failed" echo "Using unset variable ${TEST} will also cause this script to exit"
 ```